PhD project offer: Training and education for ethical capacity-building at the interface between society and university

 - Philosopher of science, philosopher of education, moral philosopher

-- Requested diploma: master’s degree in philosophy with honors (global average ≥ 14/20)
+- Requested diploma: master’s degree (or higher) in philosophy with honors (global average ≥ 14/20)

 Languages: The PhD thesis will be written in English.
 A very good knowledge of French is also expected.